stormychel/electrum-chi/contrib/build-osx/README.md

 Building Mac OS binaries
 ========================

-This guide explains how to build Electrum binaries for macOS systems.
+This guide explains how to build Electrum-NMC binaries for macOS systems.

 The build process consists of two steps: